-Holders of common shares of the Corporation who are included in the list of shareholders registered at the close of business on March 15, 2024, shall have the right to vote at the Meeting or at any adjournment thereof, except if a shareholder has transferred the ownership of any of his or her shares after the Record Date and the transferee of those shares produces properly endorsed share certificates or otherwise establishes that he or she owns the shares and demands no later than ten (10) days before the Meeting, that his or her name be included in the list of shareholders having the right to vote at the Meeting, in which case the transferee and not the transferor shall be entitled to vote his or her shares at the Meeting.
+Holders of common shares of the Corporation who are included in the list of shareholders registered at the close of business on March 14, 2025, shall have the right to vote at the Meeting or at any adjournment thereof, except if a shareholder has transferred the ownership of any of their shares after the Record Date and the transferee of those shares produces properly endorsed share certificates or otherwise establishes that they own the shares and demands no later than ten (10) days before the Meeting, that their name be included in the list of shareholders having the right to vote at the Meeting, in which case the transferee and not the transferor shall be entitled to vote the shares at the Meeting.
 Each Common Share is entitled to one vote with respect to the matters pertaining to the Meeting.

 The Corporation is authorized to issue an unlimited number of common shares.
-As at March 15, 2024, 100,707,211 common shares (the "Common Shares") were issued and outstanding.
+As at March 14, 2025, 101,077,718 common shares (the "Common Shares") were issued and outstanding.
 If two or more persons holding Common Shares jointly are present or represented by proxy, at the Meeting, they shall vote as one on the Common Shares jointly held by them.

-On March 15, 2024, no person, to the knowledge of the directors and officers of the Corporation, beneficially owned, directly or indirectly, voting securities carrying more than 10% of the voting rights attached to all voting securities, with the exception of the shareholders listed in the following table.
+On March 14, 2025, no person, to the knowledge of the directors and officers of the Corporation, beneficially owned, directly or indirectly, voting securities carrying more than 10% of the voting rights attached to all voting securities, with the exception of the shareholders listed in the following table.

-SECURITY CLASS NAME OF BENEFICIAL OWNER NUMBER OF COMMON SHARES AND NATURE OF OWNERSHIP PERCENTAGE OF CLASS Common Shares Laurent Lemaire (1) 12,457,942 12.4% Common Shares Letko, Brosseau & Associates Inc. (2) 10,262,550 10.2%
+SECURITY CLASS NAME OF BENEFICIAL OWNER NUMBER OF COMMON SHARES PERCENTAGE OF CLASS Common Shares Laurent Lemaire (1) 12,833,640 12.7% Common Shares Letko, Brosseau & Associates Inc. (2) 12,440,665 12.3%